Professionals in a networking event setting

 Credit Hours: 3

-This course provides practical marketing experience by assigning students to work in a meaningful capacity in an outside organization.
+Provides practical marketing experience by assigning students to work in a meaningful capacity in an outside organization.
 Detailed paper required.
-Must have approval of Internship Proposal by graduate business programs director and department chair.
+Must have approval of Internship Proposal by graduate business programs director and depart¬ment chair.
 Only three hours credit may be applied to degree requirements.
-Prerequisite: must have completed 15 hours of graduate courses toward degree as eligibility for internship.
+Prerequisites: Must have completed 15 hours of graduate courses toward degree as eligibility for internship.

 Duration: 7 Weeks weeks